-- We have seen a significant increase in the number of men and women achieving bonuses.
-As our operations recover, we have seen an increase in shopfloor bonuses, often linked to production performance metrics.
-Proportionately, 74.71% of women received a bonus and 77.35% of men.
-The proportions are broadly similar to 2022 with both more men and women receiving a bonus across Senior UK Limited.
-The mean gender bonus gap is 34.24%, a reduction from the prior year and the median bonus gap is -13.25%.
-By way of context, we still have a situation where the majority of bonuses are received by manufacturing operatives, and there is a higher proportion of men in these roles.
-In addition, there are significantly more men in management roles who, as leaders in our business, have a higher element of variable to fixed pay. - We are confident that there is no gender bias in the way that our bonuses are paid.
+- We have seen a reduction in the number of employees receiving bonuses across Senior UK Ltd in the relevant time period.
+Proportionately, 72.58% of women received a bonus and 65.19% of men.
+The proportions have changed from the prior year where 74.71% of women and 77.35% of men and received a bonus.
+The mean gender bonus gap is 45.01%, an increase from the prior year and the median bonus gap is 16.41%, again an increase from the prior year.
+As in previous years, the majority of bonuses are received by manufacturing operatives where bonuses are typically linked to financial and/or production performance metrics.
+There are significantly more men in management roles who, as leaders in our business, have a higher element of variable to fixed pay. - We are confident that there is no gender bias in the way that our bonuses are paid.
 Our operations teams receive bonuses based on performance metrics, including the financial performance of the operating business unit and productivity levels.
 They tend to be role specific, therefore manufacturing operators doing comparable jobs within a business unit will be in the same bonus plan.
-Similarly, senior management bonuses are based on the financial performance of the relevant business unit. - For information, at the end of 2023, the Senior plc Board is made up of 4 women and 3 men and the Executive Management Team consists of 3 women and 5 men.
+Similarly, senior management bonuses are primarily based on the financial performance of the relevant business unit. - For information, at the end of 2024, the Senior plc Board is made up of 5 women and 4 men and the Executive Management Team consists of 3 women and 5 men.